ddev/ddev-contrib/docker-compose-services/blackfire/README.md

 ### The Client

 * To use the command-line client, download it for your host platform via the blackfire.io website (see [installation instructions](https://blackfire.io/docs/up-and-running/installation#installation-instructions) for the client for each platform).
 For basic command-line blackfire.io usage see [the blackfire.io docs](https://blackfire.io/docs/cookbooks/profiling-http).
 For example, `blackfire curl https://d8git.ddev.site` provides a link to a call graph of the functions which were called to build the page.
-* To use the Google Chrome extension, [blackfire chrome integration](https://blackfire.io/docs/integrations/chrome) and install the Chrome extension.
+* To use the Google Chrome extension, see [blackfire chrome integration](https://blackfire.io/docs/integrations/chrome) and install the Chrome extension.

 ### Basic Usage